MikaelBertze/HallonDispDevices/WaterThingy/README.md

 ## MQTT messages
 The WaterThingy will report periodically (about 2 reports per second) to an MQTT broker.
-The payload is a json string containg the last measured consumption.
+The payload is a json string containing the last measured consumption.

 Example:
 ```